What is Camp Sonrise?

 * Independence: One of the major adjustments campers may experience is being independent of parents, with less contact with them during the short one-week camping session.
 Learning to be more independent can be one of the most positive experiences they have at Camp and one that helps them mature even during their short stay here.
 Be aware that you as a parent may need to prepare for this as much, if not more, than your camper!
 Parents are welcome to come visit any time please check with Jason for details.

-Use the red buttons below fill out the forms needed.
-Once you click the button it will open another page with the form.
-You can then fill out the form, simply by clicking on a line and typing in the correct information.
-In some areas you may have to select from a list, or check the correct information.
-Once you have the form filled out you can then print it to sign and turn in.
+The red buttons below will bring you to the form you select.
+You can then download the form, print it, and fill it out with the correct information.
 All forms must be signed and turned in for your child to attend.
 A separate form is needed for each child.
 If you want to volunteer, you must fill out, print, sign and date the Background Check Authorization Form.

 Pre-Camper$25.007 Years Old & Younger

 These Fees Include Medical Insurance.